Orpheus

 View Catalogue

-Orpheus features a series of 10 large-scale photographs and moving image artworks, which were elaborately constructed underwater using shells, fish and flowers, and the female form.
-The striking objects emerge from a dark waterscape, to create other-worldly ethereal visuals.
+Orpheus features a series of ten large-scale photographs and moving image artworks, which were elaborately constructed underwater using shells, fish and flowers, and the female form.
+The striking objects emerge from a dark waterscape to create otherworldly, ethereal visuals.

 Offering a nuanced mix of hope and despair, promise and foreboding, this series of photographic vignettes was created during a lockdown reprieve in mid-2021, when Melbourne residents thought they were at last free from government restrictions.
 While invoking a sense of entrapment, this series invites the viewer to move beyond the darkness and towards the light.

-A level of poetic consciousness is required to navigate this new world and at times hopeless landscape.
-Orpheus was a poet, a prophet and a musician in Greek mythology who at the end of his life worshipped no god but the sun.
+A level of poetic consciousness is required to navigate this new world, and at times, a hopeless landscape.
+Orpheus was a poet, a prophet and a musician in Greek mythology who, at the end of his life, worshipped no god but the sun.

-For these images, I wanted Orpheus to be a woman who is glistening oracle-like, asleep on a dark sandscape.
-The viewer is invited to embrace their own mortality and energy for change simultaneously.
-To dare to be one’s own illumination—like a transient point of light in a night sky.”
+For these images, I wanted Orpheus to be a woman who is glistening, oracle-like, asleep on a dark sandscape.
+The viewer is invited to embrace their mortality and energy for change simultaneously.
+To dare to be one’s illumination—like a transient point of light in a night sky.

 ©2022 Lilli Waters.
 All works and content copyright Lilli Waters.
 All rights reserved.